AEW Revolution: Reception

 For the 2020 Wrestling Observer Newsletter awards, the inaugural Revolution event was voted as the Best Major Wrestling Show of the year.
 The following year's event became the highest grossing non-WWE wrestling PPV since 1999.
 It was also AEW's largest attended event during the COVID-19 pandemic up to that point, with an estimated 1,300 spectators.

-All the Revolution PPVs have received positive reviews, with the 2020, 2021, and 2024 PPVs receiving particular critical acclaim.
-The 2020 and 2023 event was voted as the Best Major Wrestling Show of their respective years for the Wrestling Observer Newsletter awards, while the 2021 event was the highest-grossing non-WWE wrestling PPV since 1999.
+All the Revolution PPVs have received positive reviews, with the 2020, 2023, and 2024 PPVs receiving particular critical acclaim.
+The 2020, 2023 and 2024 events were voted as the Best Major Wrestling Show of their respective years for the Wrestling Observer Newsletter awards, while the 2021 event was the highest-grossing non-WWE wrestling PPV since 1999.
 The 2021 event was also AEW's largest attended event during the COVID-19 pandemic up to that point.